not-kennethreitz/elephant/README.rst

 Elephant
 ========

+S3 is the ultimate key-value store.
+It'd be nice if you could query it...

 Elephant is an S3-backed key-value store with querying powered by Elastic Search.
 Your data is persisted on S3 as simple JSON documents, but you can instantly query it over HTTP.

 Simplicity — full-text search, HTTP, persistence, data portability.